gediz/mpv-wiki/User-Scripts.md

   * Krig: Chroma scaler that uses luma information for high quality upscaling.

 * **[Noise](https://github.com/haasn/gentoo-conf/blob/xor/home/nand/.mpv/shaders/noise.glsl)**
-  Adds a tunable amount of grayscale noise to the output.
+  Simplistic filter that adds a tunable amount of uniform white noise to the output.

+* **[Film Grain v1](https://raw.githubusercontent.com/haasn/gentoo-conf/xor/home/nand/.mpv/shaders/filmgrain.glsl) and [Film Grain v2](https://raw.githubusercontent.com/haasn/gentoo-conf/xor/home/nand/.mpv/shaders/filmgrain-smooth.glsl).
+Two configurable shaders for applying gaussian-weighted white noise to the image. v2 is a smoothed version of v1, which uses an extra gaussian blur pass to shift the grain frequency spectrum.
+Both versions can trivially be adapted to add film grain to other channels besides `LUMA` by just adding it to the list of hooks.

 * **[Antiringing](https://github.com/haasn/gentoo-conf/blob/xor/home/nand/.mpv/shaders/antiring.hook)**
   This is an antiringing filter that works by clamping to the local neighbourhood.
 Sort of inspired by the mpv built-in antiringing algorithm, but it's extended in such a way that it also works well for polar (EWA) filters, which the mpv built-in algorithm does not support at all.